 Pharmacists can dispense a prescription for nicotine vaping products with evidence of an AP or SAS B approval, subject to any applicable state or territory restrictions or requirements.
 See the state and territory restrictions and requirements section below for further information.

 The TGA has released a list of APs of unapproved nicotine vaping products who have consented to have their name and consulting location published.
 There are additional Authorised Prescribers who have not consented to have their name published.

 The flow chart below illustrates the steps leading up to dispensing a prescription for an unapproved nicotine vaping product.

 Extemporaneous compounding of nicotine vaping products

 Pharmacists can extemporaneously compound a nicotine vaping product for a particular person on prescription.
+The prescriber does not need to be an AP or have a SAS B approval.
 When extemporaneously compounding product, pharmacists must follow all relevant compounding standards and adhere to their professional obligations.
-The PSA Guidelines are expected to provide further information on these standards and obligations.
+Pharmacists considering extemporaneously compounding nicotine vaping products should familiarise themselves with the information in the PSA Guidelines about the relevant compounding standards and their professional obligations.